I was 30 years old when a friend died of cancer. And then it was for me the first time that I couldn’t cope in life, I felt somehow uprooted.

 "Unclear" means that no physical cause has been found by medical examinations that would sufficiently explain the extent of the complaints.
 Besides pain in various body parts (e.g. back, stomach, head), dizziness, digestive problems, heart troubles or breathing difficulties can occur.

-Most people occasionally have unclear physical complaints.
-Only if these persist over a longer period of time, lead to clear suffering and considerably impair the sufferer's everyday life we speak of a somatoform disorder.
+Most people occasionally experience unclear physical complaints in their daily lives.
+Only if these complaints persist over a longer period, lead to significant suffering and considerably impair the everyday life of the affected person, we call it somatoform disorder.
+Often the terms somatization disorder, functional disorder or, more recently, somatic stress disorder are also used.

 Are there different forms or progressions?